itssoumodip/JsProject-Background-Color-Changer/README.md

 # JsProject-Background-Color-Changer

-This repository contains a web-based application that changes the background color of the webpage every second when the "Start" button is clicked.
-The color-changing functionality stops when the "Stop" button is clicked.
-This is achieved using HTML, CSS, and JavaScript.
+This project is a simple web application that changes the background color of the page every second upon clicking the "Start" button.
+The color changing stops when the "Stop" button is clicked.
+The colors are randomly generated using JavaScript.